Nima11235/Twitter_Public/README.md

 Create a Jenkins job named *"twitter-yourusername"* where "yourusername" is your Chapman username

 Configure the Jenkins job to run flake8 on your sentiment.py program

+Continue editing your program to meet the requirements specification and repeat these steps to push your code to your branch on github, issue pull requests to merge your code with the master branch, and accpet youe own pull requests to merge your code.

 When your program runs, is documented properly, and Jenkins does not report any errors or warnings, post the URL for your GitHub repo to Canvas